iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     PX4 Module Parameters

-In this example we will be setting the modules up in PWM mode.
+In this example we will be setting the module's input parser up in PWM mode.
 We will be setting up the motors to work as if the quadcopter is set up as in the diagram below.

 .. _quad_image:
 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/QuadcopterModules.png